June 17 2020 – Talya Cayce

 A gentle eye massage will help move things along.
 Use a product with gentle and natural exfoliant particles to tenderly assist the movement of stagnant fluids.
 Have a face massage and ask the masseuse to teach you how to do simple, gentle eye massages you can do at home.
 Acupressure also greatly improves circulation; it also helps relax the eye area.
 Search for safe tutorials for eye area acupressure points, from books or videos.

 Aside from inflamed sinuses, other health conditions such as thyroid issues or kidney problems, iron deficiency, and even hormonal changes can cause the eyes to puff up.
-Genetics aside, if you’ve been keeping healthy habits and checked the list above and still the problem persists, have yourself checked for other possible underlying causes of eyebags.
+Genetics aside, if you’ve been keeping healthy habits and checked the list above and still the problem persists, have yourself checked for other possible underlying causes of eyebags and puffy eyes.